jlangch/venice/doc/readme/openai-functions.md

 *Note: for simplicity this example just handles the happy path!*

-Run this code in REPL:
+Run this code in a REPL:

 ```clojure
 (do